kyhau/saml2aws-multi/README.md

   Get credentials for multiple accounts with saml2aws

 Options:
+  -l, --shortlisted TEXT          Show only roles with the given keyword(s);
+                                  e.g. -l keyword1 -l keyword2...

-  -k, --keyword TEXT              Pre-select roles with the given keyword(s) -f, --profile-name-format [RoleName|RoleName-AccountAlias]
+  -s, --pre-select TEXT           Pre-select roles with the given keyword(s);
+                                  e.g. -s keyword1 -s keyword2...

+  -n, --profile-name-format [RoleName|RoleName-AccountAlias]
+                                  Set the profile name format.  [default:
+                                  RoleName]

+  -r, --refresh-cached-roles      Re-retrieve the roles associated to the
+                                  username and password you providedand save
+                                  the roles into <home>/.saml2aws-
-                                  Profile name format  [default: RoleName] -r, --refresh-cached-roles      [default: False]
+                                  multi/aws_login_roles.csv.  [default: False]

-  -t, --session-duration TEXT     Session duration in seconds -d, --debug                     [default: False] --help                          Show this message and exit.
+  -t, --session-duration TEXT     Set the session duration in seconds, -d, --debug                     Enable debug mode.  [default: False] --help                          Show this message and exit.

 Commands:
   chained  List chained role profiles specified in ~/.aws/config switch   Switch default profile whoami   Who am I?
 ```

 ### Usage Examples

-1. When you run `awslogin` the first time, the script retrieves the roles associated to the username and password
-you provided, then saves the roles to `<user_home>/.saml2aws-multi/aws_login_roles.csv`, such that the
-script does not need to call `list_roles` every time you run `awslogin`.
+1. When you run `awslogin` the first time, the script retrieves the roles associated to the username and password you provided, then saves the roles to `<user_home>/.saml2aws-multi/aws_login_roles.csv`, such that the script does not need to call `list_roles` every time you run `awslogin`.

     For example, if you have role ARNs like:
     ```